Free Drop-In Activities

 *Year-round, available at the front desk, first come, first served

-Embrace your inner artist while you make music, play with paint, and get creative in the Garden.
+Embrace your inner artist while you make music, draw, dance, and get creative in the Garden.

-Join us for exciting stories about plants, animals, nature, and more.
+Join us for exciting stories and activities about plants, animals, nature, and more.

 Stop by for imaginative play as we dress up and create magical worlds together.